captionpoint/captionpoint-plays/THE-LUCKIEST.md

 I mean if you think.
 ---
 ## PETER:
 What is happening?
+---
 How did we get here?
 ---
 ## LISSETTE:
-If you think that other people should make decisions about my life and my body why not go all the way why not.
+If you think that other people
 ---
+should make decisions about my life
+---
+and my body why not go all the way
+---
+why not.
+---
 ## PETER:
-What I am arguing for is the opposite of anti choice!!! the same side as the anti choice people!
+What I am arguing for is
+---
+the opposite of anti choice!!!
+---
 You!
+---
-You are actually on
+You are actually onthe same side
+---
+as the anti choice people!
 ---
 ## LISSETTE:
 I am not!